 That said, considering the repricing we have already seen across the quality spectrum in CMBS, and given the sustained positive fundamentals of a large section of the commercial real estate market, we see selective opportunities in this sector.
 Yields and spreads appear attractive, especially relative to corporate bonds, as well as in some other areas of the securitized market.

-The Bloomberg U.S. Non-Agency CMBS Investment Grade Index represents a subset of the Bloomberg U.S. Aggregate Index that includes eligible non-agency conduit and fusion commercial mortgage-backed securities deals, with a minimum current deal size of $300mn and a rating of BBB/Baa or above.
-This index is unmanaged, and its results include reinvested distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.
+The Bloomberg U.S. Non-Agency CMBS Investment Grade Index represents a subset of the Bloomberg U.S. Aggregate Bond Index that includes eligible non-agency conduit and fusion commercial mortgage-backed securities deals, with a minimum current deal size of US$300mn and a rating of BBB/Baa or above.
+This index is unmanaged, and its results include reinvested distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or income taxes.

 Bank of America data reprinted by permission.
 Copyright © 2023 Bank of America Corporation (“BAC”).
 The use of the above in no way implies that BAC or any of its affiliates endorses the views or interpretation or the use of such information or acts as any endorsement of the use of such information.
 The information is provided "as is" and none of BAC or any of its affiliates warrants the accuracy or completeness of the information.